Chuni Lal: Career

+Final battle and death

-On 21 June 2007, Lal was promoted Naib Subedar (seniority from 1 June).
-Only three days later, on 24 June 2007, Lal was in charge of a post in Kupwara, Jammu and Kashmir.
-The post was at the height of 14,000 feet; visibility on that cloudy night was barely 5 metres and temperature was −5 degrees.
-Around 3:30 AM, he detected some movement across the fence on the Line of Control and decided to check it.
-He deployed his soldiers at the LoC.
+On 21 June 2007, Lal was promoted to Naib Subedar (seniority from 1 June).
+Three days later, on 24 June 2007, Lal was in charge of a post in Kupwara, Jammu and Kashmir.
+Around 3:30 AM, he detected some movement across the fence on the Line of Control and deployed his soldiers to the area.
 An exchange of fire followed, which continued for almost an hour.
-Nb Sub Chuni Lal and his soldiers surrounded the whole area and searched for their assailants till dawn.
-Finally as Nb Sub Chunni Lal and his team were approaching to search a sketchy bushy patch, they were suddenly fired upon.
-The men continued to close on to the area where their attackers were hiding and killed two of them on the spot.
-In the gunfire, two army soldiers were seriously wounded and lay close to where their attackers hid.
-With disregard to his personal safety, Chuni Lal crawled towards the wounded men and pulled them to safety thus saving their lives.
-Anticipating more hidden attackers, he continued to search the area.
-His anticipation proved right and he saw a third attacker trying to escape.
-Nb Sub Chuni Lal charged at him with his weapon and killed him.
-Unfortunately, an exchange fire from the attacker split opened Nb Sub Chunni Lal's abdomen and he began to lose a lot of blood.
+Lal and his soldiers surrounded the whole area and searched for their assailants until dawn.
+Lal and his team were then fired upon by hidden attackers.
+The team continued to close on to the area where their attackers were hiding and killed two of them on the spot.
+Two Indian soldiers were seriously wounded in the gunfire, and lay close to where their attackers were hiding.
+Lal pulled the wounded men to safety, saving their lives.
+He continued to search the area and saw a third attacker trying to escape.
+Lal charged at him with his weapon and killed him.
+An exchange fire from the attacker split opened Lal's abdomen and he began to lose a lot of blood.
 He took cover behind a rock, continued to fire and did not allow the other attackers to break the cordon.
 Under his leadership the two remaining attackers were also killed.

-Chuni Lal had lost a large volume of blood and died by the time a helicopter could airlift him to nearest Army Hospital.
-For his actions in battle, Nb Sub Chuni Lal was posthumously awarded the Ashok Chakra on 15 August 2007 for saving the lives of his fellow men, displaying most conspicuous bravery, demonstrating battle field leadership and laying down his life to protect the country.
+Lal had lost a large volume of blood and died by the time a helicopter could airlift him to nearest army hospital.
+For his actions in battle, he was posthumously awarded the Ashok Chakra on 15 August 2007 for saving the lives of his fellow men, displaying most conspicuous bravery, demonstrating battle field leadership and laying down his life to protect the country.

-Nb Sub Chuni Lal was survived by his wife Chinta Devi, and three children — a son and two daughters.
-His wife, Chinta Devi, received his Ashok Chakra medal from the President of India at the Republic Day Parade of 26 January 2008.
+Lal was survived by his wife Chinta Devi, and three children — a son and two daughters.
+His wife received his Ashok Chakra medal from the President of India at the Republic Day Parade on 26 January 2008.